windowsadmins/sbin-installer/README.md

 # sbin-installer

-A lightweight, deterministic `.pkg` installer for Windows, inspired by the elegant simplicity of macOS package installation, brought to Windows.
-This tool provides a simple, Chocolatey-free alternative for installing packages with a clean command-line interface.
+A lightweight, deterministic `.pkg` installer for Windows, inspired by the elegant simplicity of macOS package installation `/usr/sbin/installer` - this tool provides a simple, Chocolatey-free alternative for installing packages with a clean command-line interface.

 This tool follows the Unix philosophy: **Do one thing and do it well.**

 ## Why This Exists

-**Chocolatey is overkill.** It's overcomplicated and does way more than we need and its package manager like `brew` on the Mac.
+Chocolatey is a powerful tool, but it's often excessive for simple package installation tasks.
+Its package management model is more akin to `brew` on macOS—feature-rich, but with added complexity, state management, and overhead that aren't necessary when you just want to install a package quickly and cleanly.

 All we want to run is `installer.exe --pkg /path/to/pkg --target /` on Windows.